justjanne/powerline-go/README.md

         The list of modules to load.
-Separate with ',' (valid choices: cwd, docker, exit, git, hg, host, jobs, perms, root, ssh, user, venv) (default "venv,user,ssh,host,cwd,perms,git,hg,jobs,exit,root") -shell string
+Separate with ',' (valid choices: cwd, docker, exit, git, hg, host, jobs, perms, root, ssh, user, venv) (default "venv,user,ssh,host,cwd,perms,git,hg,jobs,exit,root") -newline
+        Show the prompt on a new line
+  -shell string
         Set this to your shell type
         (valid choices: bare, bash, zsh)